duthied/Free-Friendika/doc/Making-Friends.md

 Connect to users of alternate networks
 ---
-### Across the Federation and Fedivese
+### Across the Federation and Fediverse
-You can also use your Identity Address or other people's Identity Addresses to become friends across the so-called Federation/Fedivese of open source social media.
+You can also use your Identity Address or other people's Identity Addresses to become friends across the so-called Federation/Fediverse of open source social media.
 Currently, Friendica supports connections with people on diaspora*, Red, Hubzilla, GNU Social, StatusNet, Mastodon, Pleroma, socialhome, and ganggo platforms.

 If you know (for instance) "alice" on gnusocial.net (a GNU Social site) you could put alice@gnusocial.net into your Contact page and become friends across networks.